oshanjr/Adyapana/README.md

 - **Backup and Restore**: Backup and restore database through a graphical interface.
 - **User Authentication**: Admin login for secure access.

-## Screenshots
-(Provide a few screenshots of the application here, showing key features.)

 ## Tech Stack
 - **Java**: For the backend logic and GUI using Swing.